-Segment (loss) profit represents the net (loss) gain on financial assets at FVTPL, the corresponding dividend income and other gains earned by each segment without allocation of central administrative expenses (including fees to China Merchants China Investment Management Limited (the "Investment Manager")), interest income on bank deposits and certain other losses.
+Segment profit (loss) represents the net gain (loss) on financial assets at FVTPL, the corresponding dividend income and other gains earned by each segment without allocation of central administrative expenses (including fees to China Merchants China Investment Management Limited (the "Investment Manager")), interest income on bank deposits and certain other gains (losses).
 This is the measure reported to the chief operating decision maker for the purposes of resources allocation and performance assessment.
-No separate segment revenue (i.e. investment income) is disclosed as it had been presented in the computation of segment (loss) profit.
+No separate segment revenue (i.e. investment income) is disclosed as it had been presented in the computation of segment profit (loss).